 and the Trumpington Local History Group to commemorate the way the City Council and the two groups have worked together in the

 naming of streets in the new housing developments (Clay Farm, Glebe Farm and Trumpington Meadows).

 Trumpington History Trails

-The Residents' Association and the Trumpington Local History Group are developing a series of history trails around Trumpington, the first of which is now available, see History Trails.
+The Residents' Association and the Trumpington Local History Group have published a set of 10 history trails around Trumpington.
+Copies

 Affordable homes in Trumpington

 CPL is promoting the affordable homes on the three sites in Trumpington: Clay Farm, Glebe Farm and Trumpington Meadows.
 The options